H-1B: Specialty Occupation

 What Is This Pathway?

-The H-1B is a non-immigrant (temporary) work visa that allows U.S. employers to hire foreign workers in “specialty occupations” — jobs that require at least a bachelor's degree in a specific field.
-It is the most widely used pathway for international students transitioning from F-1 student status to employment-based work authorization.
+The H-1B is a non-immigrant (temporary) work visa for “specialty occupations” — jobs requiring at least a bachelor's degree in a specific field.
+It is the most widely used pathway for F-1 students transitioning to employment-based work authorization.

 Who Is This For?